 NB.
 The Sax IT Club closes for the winter (Nov - Feb) and starts again in March.

 Where does the Sax IT Club meet?

 At the Fromus Centre, Seaman Avenue, Saxmundham, IP17 1DZ - next door to the Thursday pop-up SMILE Cafe ( www.smile-cafe.org.uk ), so you purchase refreshments at the same time!

 How much does it cost?

-The Sax IT Club is sponsored and managed by the PASTEL Community Interest Company
+The Sax IT Club is supported by the PASTEL Community Interest Company and

 Website Design & Hosting by newdawnmedia